MoniPar/quiz/README.md

 Solution: `<input type="submit">` submits the form data to the server and refreshes the page.
 If `type="submit"` is removed, it will still behave in the same way since it is a form element.
 In order to stop this refresh, it was changed to `<input type="button">`.

 * The function validateUserInput() was passing the errorMsg "Username must have 3 or more characters", when 3 characters were inputted in the text field.
-This is due to the fact that user.length is index based and thus was counting from 0.
+This is due to the fact that `user.length` is index based and thus was counting from 0.

 Solution: The else if statement was changed to `(user.length <= 2)`

-* The Start/Quizzify Me button directs the user to the quiz page after inputting a valid username.
-However if the user pressed the enter key after typing their username, the page was being refreshed.
+* The Start/Quizzify Me button directs the user to the Quiz Page after inputting a valid username.
+However if the user pressed the Enter key after typing their username, the page was being refreshed.

 Solution: The following code was added to prevent the page from being refreshed when the Enter key is pressed after typing in the username.
-It then calls the function getUserName which stores the user input in the url and directs the user to the quiz page.
+It then calls the function getUserName which stores the user input in the url and directs the user to the Quiz Page.
 ```Javascript
 document.getElementById('user-input').addEventListener('keydown', function(event) {
     if(event.key === 'Enter') {